This site contains no information about the edibility or toxicity of mushrooms.

 sub-crowded, quite thick, broadly adnate, and often slightly emarginate.
 Colour slightly dirty violet when young, later brown.
 Stem

 tough and thick, bulbously at the base, and spongily stuffed inside.
 It is vivid violet for a long time in the upper part above the cortina, paler below, and covered with a tough, whitish, boot-like veil, which usually leaves upright zones on the stem.
 The cortina is violet.
-The flesh is saffron yellowish-brown to yellowish-brown from the beginning except at the tip of the stem where it is dirty violaceous.
-It has a strong, bitter taste, particularly when young.
+The flesh is saffron yellowish-brown to yellowish-brown except at the tip of the stem where it is dirty violaceous.
+Spore print